-Unsurprisingly the distinctive fenestrations on Monstera deliciosa leaves develop in response to a number of factors including genetic profile, the age of the plant and growing conditions.
+The distinctive splits and fenestrations seen on Monstera leaves develop in response to a number of factors including species, the age of the plant, genetic profile and growing conditions.

 - support structures

 Firstly it’s important to note that not all of the 59 Monstera species develop splits or fenestrations.

 Some Monstera that produce only solid leaves include…